Mbell42/UCSD-CodingBootCamp-generator-pw-random/README.md

 2020.01.18.0045 - For logic.js, I added initial comments to structure my plan and for acessibility.
 I then created variables for the text-area, the two buttons, and a variable that will contain an array, assinging them each an initial undefined value.

 2020.01.18.1544 - For logic.js, I added more comments to structure plan and for accessibility.
 I also added a variable for turning the generated password into a string.

+2020.01.18.1558 - For logic.js, I completed adding comments to structure plan and for accessibility.
+I also added values to variables that are hooking into HTML elements.